 Despite Caterpillar’s substantial revenue and brand recognition, Volvo CE is aggressively expanding to compete with Caterpillar.

-The company has a three-plan that will see them develop up to 5 locations in Illinois, bringing the fight to Caterpillar’s and John Deere’s front door.
+The company has a plan that will see them develop up to five locations in Illinois, bringing the fight to Caterpillar’s and John Deere’s front door.

-The company has partnered with Alta Equipment Company as their exclusive dealer in Illinois.
+It has partnered with Alta Equipment Company as its exclusive dealer in Illinois.

 Volvo CE has a revenue of $9.2 billion with an employee count of over 14,000.

 Caterpillar’s growth has largely been organic and it displays strong customer loyalty thanks to its exceptional products.